 In app: up to £300 per day

 We will always have lower limits when you call us.

-Your payment limit amount includes bill payments, payments to individuals and new standing orders or any increases to existing Standing Orders.
-Payments you set up today are counted towards your daily limit for today.
+Your payment limit amount includes bill payments, payments to individuals and new Standing Orders or any increases to existing Standing Orders and existing future payments.
+Any Payments you set up today for a future date are counted towards today’s daily limit.
 So if you set up a standing order for next week, it will count towards today's limit.